kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ![Add Query](./assets/add-query.png)

-4. Select Prometheus data source from the **Queries to** drop-down list and choose the `cpu_temperature_celsius` metric.
+4. Select Prometheus data source from the **Queries to** drop-down list and pick the `cpu_temperature_celsius` metric.

 ![New dashboard](./assets/new-dashboard.png)

-5. Select the **Instant** query to be able to retrieve the last value for each time series.
+5. Toggle the **Instant** query to be able to retrieve the latest metric value on demand.

 ![Instant option](./assets/instant.png)